Sam-Izdat/tinytex/doc/index.rst

 tinytex
 =======

-A lightweight Python texture editing and texture synthesis library.
+A lightweight Python texture editing and texture synthesis library for PyTorch-involved projects.

 This library can be used to: